Creating print ready covers to publisher specs

 • The second of two dialog boxes of specifications for new cover artwork

-• Contains essential information including spine width, price and colour profile
+• Confirms essential information including spine width, price and colour profile

 Following on from the previous step to complete a new cover: